He’s a tireless entrepreneur, a self-made millionaire and a job creator – but at his core, Jack Cassell is a family man. And his dad would be proud.

 “My wife got a text from her friend, a realtor, saying, ‘There’s a beautiful piece of property.
 You’ve got to see it.’”
 I said, ‘OK, we’ll go look at it, but we’re not going to buy it.’
 So we walked into the house and, as I walked in, I immediately saw the beautiful water and the view, and I whispered to my wife, ‘Don’t act excited,’ because I knew at that moment we were going to buy the property.”

-It took a couple years from them to move in, as Cassell and his wife tore down the existing property and built their new dream home from scratch.
+It took a couple years for them to move in, as Cassell and his wife tore down the existing property and built their new dream home from scratch.
 “Prior to tearing the existing property down we would stock the refrigerator with our favorite drinks, and we’d go over pretty much every night and just look at how beautiful the water was,” he said.

 Now that they’re settled in, Cassell and his wife enjoy hosting and entertaining friends.
 “Denise and I love just hanging out here and watching boats go by in the beautiful turquoise water.
 There’s a beautiful sunset here almost every night.”